-Michael has since become nationally recognized for his passion for "raising the bar" in real estate, creating one of the largest online real estate groups dedicated to that objective (called "Raise the Bar in Real Estate" and featuring over 15,000 members worldwide), and also a podcast that has been written about in national publications.
+Michael has since become nationally recognized for his passion for "raising the bar" in real estate, creating one of the largest online real estate groups dedicated to that objective (called "Raise the Bar in Real Estate" and featuring over 25,000 members worldwide), and also a podcast that has been written about in national publications.

 He's co-authored books on the use of technology in real estate, operated as the Chief Operating Officer of a company dedicated to training real estate agents (in partnership with the #1 speaker, author and trends analyst in real estate in the world, Stefan Swanepoel) and been recognized on a number of "most influential" lists in the North American real estate industry.

 He's conducted large-scale trainings for Keller Williams, Coldwell Banker and even for the #1 real estate portal in the world, Zillow.
+He is the Co-Founder of Curaytor, a digital marketing firm that was named one of Inc's 500 Fastest Growing Companies in America in 2017.

-He's been guoted in many national-level media sources, including the LA Times, MSN, Smart Money Magazine, Inman News, the Detroit News and others.
+He's been quoted in many national-level media sources, including the LA Times, MSN, Smart Money Magazine, Inman News, the Detroit News and others.
 He's been recommended by the head of real estate product development at the New York Times, and called "the best at using technology in real estate" by the author of the #1 book about the use of social media in the world, Socialnomics.
 He has over 100,000 friends, followers and members online.